-How To Make The Most Of Your Easter Bank Holiday Weekend accommodation-leisure hallmark-inn-chester hallmark-hotel-liverpool-sefton-park hallmark-inn-liverpool hallmark-inn-manchester hallmark-hotel-birmingham hallmark-hotel-bournemouth-carlton hallmark-hotel-bournemouth-east-cliff hallmark-hotel-bournemouth-west-cliff hallmark-hotel-cambridge hallmark-hotel-the-queen-chester hallmark-hotel-gloucester hallmark-hotel-hull hallmark-hotel-stratford-upon-avon-the-welcombe
+How To Make The Most Of Your Easter Bank Holiday Weekend accommodation-leisure hallmark-inn-chester hallmark-hotel-liverpool-sefton-park hallmark-inn-liverpool hallmark-inn-manchester hallmark-hotel-birmingham hallmark-hotel-bournemouth-carlton hallmark-hotel-bournemouth-east-cliff hallmark-hotel-cambridge hallmark-hotel-chester-the-queen hallmark-hotel-gloucester hallmark-hotel-hull hallmark-hotel-stratford-upon-avon-the-welcombe

 The first of the Spring/Summer bank holiday weekends is on its way, and the fact that it’s a four-day long affair makes it even better.
 The question is with so many places in Britain to explore and all the fun activities going on, where will you spend it?
 Whether you’re looking for a fabulous family break or a fun escape spent with friends there are plenty of options to make the most out of your Easter bank holiday weekend.
 Here are three great weekend itineraries to inspire your Easter getaway.